Zolko-123/FreeCAD_Assembly4/README.md

 ## Overview

 The principle of Assembly4 is that `App::Part` objects are linked together into an assembly using the `App::Link` interface introduced in FreeCAD v0.19.
 The host parent assembly **and** the included child parts are all `App::Part` type objects.
-The parts that are linked can be in the same document as the assembly or an extarnal document, invariably.
+The parts that are linked can be in the same document as the assembly or an external document, invariably.

 As an Assembly4 model is a standard FreeCAD `App::Part` object, it can be used and manipulated with any FreeCAD tool handling `App::Part` objects.
 An Assembly4 Model can invariably be a stand-alone part, an assembly, a sub-assembly, and any combinations of these.